manavendradesai/lanedetection/README.md

 # lanedetection
-Detect lanes using OpenCV tools.
+Detect lanes and potholes using OpenCV tools.
+Fit straight lines over lanes detected to allow easy transfer to cost maps for robot navigation.